MaheshwariThangella/Task2-primestyles-website/README.md

-# 🛒 Simple E-Commerce Website
+# Simple Ecommerce Website

-A basic e-commerce website built using **HTML**, **CSS**, and **JavaScript**.
-This project simulates a simple online store with a product catalog, shopping cart functionality, and responsive design — perfect for learning frontend web development.
+This is a basic ecommerce website built using **HTML**, **CSS**, and **JavaScript**.
+It showcases a simple product list and a cart counter that updates when items are added to the cart.

----

-## 🚀 Features
+## Features

-- 📦 Product listing grid
-- 🛍️ Add to cart functionality
-- 🧮 Cart quantity & total price calculation
+- Displays a list of products with images, names, and prices
-- ❌ Remove items from cart
+- "Add to Cart" buttons to add items to the cart
+- Cart item count updates dynamically
-- 🌐 Responsive design for mobile and desktop
+- Responsive grid layout for products
-- ✨ Simple UI/UX using plain HTML/CSS/JS

----

-## 📸 Screenshots

-*(Add screenshots of homepage, product page, and cart here)*

----

-## 🧰 Tech Stack

-- **HTML** – Structure of the website
-- **CSS** – Styling and layout
-- **JavaScript** – Interactivity (add/remove items, update cart)

----
+## How to Use

+1. Clone or download the repository.
+2. Open the `index.html` file in any modern web browser (Chrome, Firefox, Edge, etc.).
+3. Click the "Add to Cart" button on any product to add it to your cart.
+4. The cart count in the header updates accordingly.

-## 📂 Project Structure
+## Project Structure

-ecommerce-website/
+/ (root folder)
+│
-├── index.html # Main page
+├── index.html # Main HTML page
-├── css/
-│ └── style.css # All styles
+├── styles.css # CSS styles
-├── js/
-│ └── script.js # All JavaScript logic
+├── script.js # JavaScript for interactivity
-├── images/ # Product and UI images
-└── README.md # Project documentation
+└── README.md # This file

+## Notes

+- This is a frontend-only project with no backend or database.
+- The cart is stored in a simple array in JavaScript and resets on page reload.
+- Product images are placeholder images from `via.placeholder.com`.

+## License

+This project is free to use and modify.